Best Things To Do In Amsterdam In February

 Due to the weather, it is still low season in Amsterdam in February.
 Thanks to this, you will be able to access Amsterdam's most prominent tourist attractions without having to wait in the very long lines that are common in other seasons.

 Of course, you will come across people, both locals and foreigners.
-However, it will not be an overcrowded city that will greet you when you arrive in Amsterdam in February.
+However, it will not be an overcrowded city that greets you when you arrive in Amsterdam in February.

 Prices in Amsterdam in February